-The purpose of this report is to detail exploration conducted both by MIMEX and M.Ruane on EL 9518 during the year ended 2nd October 2002.
+The purpose of this report is to detail exploration conducted by M.Ruane on EL 9518 during the year ended 2nd October 2003.
 Because of the complicated arrangement of Mining Leases and Mineral Claims over the main lode horizons, no attempt has been made to separate data which is actually outside the area of EL 9518.